ethanbradley/nihpc-documentation/docs/Applications.md

     libs/<name>/<version>/<compiler>

-where <compiler> states the compiler and version that it was compiled with, and in some cases, other libararies as dependencies.
+where <compiler> states the compiler and version that it was compiled with, and in some cases, other libraries as dependencies.
 If you are going to use a precompiled library, be sure to use for your application the same compiler and version that the particular library was compiled with.

 ### Compilers available on Kelvin-2

-On Kelvin-2, for usual programming languages as C, C++ or Fortran, we recommend to use the GNU compiling suite.
-It is well tested and it is currently the fastest for AMD systems.
+On Kelvin-2, for usual programming languages as C, C++, or Fortran, we recommend using the GNU compiling suite.
+It is well tested, and it is currently the fastest for AMD systems.
 It is also a universal compiling suite, so any code will compile with it.

     compilers/gcc/10.2.0
     compilers/gcc/10.3.0